daattali/beautiful-jekyll/README.md

 # Customizing parameters for each page

-**One last important thing**: In order to have your new pages use this template and not just be plain HTML pages, **you must add [YAML front matter](https://jekyllrb.com/docs/front-matter/) to the top of each page**.
-This is where you'll be able to give each page some extra parameters such as a title, a subtitle, or an image.
-[Below is a list of all available parameters](#supported-parameters).
-If you don't want to use any parameters on a page (this also means having no title), then use the empty YAML front matter:
+**One last important thing**: In order to have your new pages use this template and not just be plain HTML pages, **you must add [YAML front matter](https://jekyllrb.com/docs/front-matter/) to the top of each page**:

 ```
 ---
 ---
 ```

-If you do want to use any parameters, write them between these two lines.
-For example, you can have this at the top of a page:
+This is where you'll be able to give each page some extra parameters (such as a title, a subtitle, an image, etc - [below is a list of all parameters](#supported-parameters)).
+Add any parameters you want between these two dashed lines, for example:

 ```
 ---